Expedition Grants for Summer 2015

 By accepting a PSC Expedition Grant, you will be committing to the following:

-- To participate in a poster session to display your intended project on Monday, March 11, in Lobby 10
+- To participate in a poster session to display your intended project on Monday, April 6, 12-2 pm, in Memorial Lobby (Lobby 10)

 - To participate in a brief video to summarize your project.
 This video will be featured on the Underclassmen Giving Campaign website.